-- 4.5 The Service, in accordance with the Food Standards Agency Food Law Code of Practice (published June 2008), is committed to providing each member of the Food Safety Service with a minimum of 10 hours ongoing/updating training each year.
+- 4.6 The Service, in accordance with the most recent version of the FSA Food Law Code of Practice, is committed to providing each member of the Food Safety Service with a minimum of 10 hours ongoing/updating training each year.
 Records of training needs and competency levels are kept as part of the Environmental Health Service Quality System.
-Attendance on appropriate training courses is undertaken is complemented by in-house training on specific developments during meetings or workshops. - 4.6 The qualifications, experience and training of staff is sufficient to ensure that the Authority has the expertise to ensure competent inspection of the premises and processes in the Borough.
+Attendance on appropriate training courses is undertaken is complemented by in-house training on specific developments during meetings or workshops. - 4.7 The qualifications, experience and training of staff is sufficient to ensure that the Authority has the expertise to ensure competent intervention in the food businesses and processes in the Borough.
 Staff development is primarily assessed through the Employee Development Appraisal Interview, which is undertaken annually.
 The Service also participates in the EHL Food Safety Annual Training Programme.
-The qualifications, experience and training of staff is sufficient to ensure that the Authority has the expertise to ensure competent inspection of the premises and processes in our area.